MohammadParsaTheFirst/Information-theory-statistics-learning-course/README.md

 - **HW1-HW4**: Theoretical homeworks (PDF problems/solutions)
 - **Final**: Final files (PDF problems/solutions)
-- **Project**: Written reports and implementation results
+- **Project**: Written reports and implementation results The project was about `privacy preserving in Federated Learning` and `improved bounds on general error`.
 - **resources**: Reference materials, books, and papers